Rahul13151/Go1Percent/README.md

 # Go1percent Tests

-This project comprises of LogIn test cases for [Go1percent portal](https://nashtechglobal.qa.go1percent.com/).
+This project comprises of LogIn And Dashboard test cases for [Go1percent portal](https://nashtechglobal.qa.go1percent.com/).

 This article will provides reader all the information on how to setup their local system to execute the mentioned Log-In test cases .